MAKE YOUR OWN GUITAR PICKS!

 LEATHER (thicker leather tends to get stuck in punch and could break the punch)

-POLYCARBONATE SHEETING (thicker polycarbonate could break the punch)
+POLYCARBONATE SHEETING (very thick polycarbonate could break the punch)

 CD COVERS (just too brittle to punch. all the picks we punched on cd covers cracked or shattered.
 They might break the punch eventually.